Zaibatsu89/EmptyApp/README.md

 - This solution uses .NET 10 Preview, which is the latest version of .NET
 - Some warnings may appear during build related to AOT compatibility in WinRT scenarios
 - The application supports multiple platforms: Windows, Android, iOS, and MacCatalyst
+- `XamarinApp1` is a legacy Xamarin.Forms project included for compatibility/reference